Important Information for Athletes

 Smoking is not allowed anywhere on the race course or in the trail network, and dogs are not allowed in Village Park (Race Central) other than in the designated off-leash area near the skate park and pump track.

-Package pick-up for all athletes will be on Saturday, September 8 from 3-6pm at the Old House Hotel & Spa, 1730 Riverside Lane in Courtenay.
+Package pick-up for all athletes will be most likely be on Friday, September 6 at the Riding Fool Hostel in Cumberland (details to be confirmed).
 For out-of-town athletes unable to make package pick-up on Sept 6, pick-up will be available from 6-7 am at the registration table at Race Central (Village Park, Cumberland) on race morning.
 PLEASE, IF AT ALL POSSIBLE, PICK UP YOUR RACE PACKAGE THE DAY BEFORE THE EVENT.

 Transition and body marking open at 6am at Village Park in Cumberland (Race Central / T2).
 That will be your first stop on race morning.
 You must receive body marking at the registration table, and have your bike sticker applied to your seat tube and your bag sticker applied to your transition bag (to be provided) before you will be allowed to enter T2.
 Once you’ve set up your T2, you can proceed to Cumberland Lake Campground to set up your T1 and prepare for the start of the race.
 For maps, see the Getting Here page.